 The NECPA instrument based accreditation system is a systemic indicator monitoring approach in which the program director, staff and parents evaluate the overall quality of their program.
 The indicator approach developed by Dr. Richard Fiene is based upon the compilation of key predictor items or indicators that have been identified as predicting the overall quality of a program and/or positive developmental outcomes for children by being in compliance with these key indicators.
 This approach has been developed, implemented and refined over the past 25 years in research studies Dr. Fiene has conducted in states across the nation and provinces in Canada.
 The indicator approach has demonstrated its efficiency and effectiveness in the monitoring of early childhood programs.
 By using the key indicator approach, the number of discrete items to be evaluated is substantially reduced but the overall confidence in the evaluation is maintained.

-This NECPA Standards publication defines the quality core standards of the National Early Childhood Program Accreditation system (NECPA) and should be used as a guide and resource by the field and by programs seeking NECPA Accreditation.
-The NECPA system continues to be based upon the key indicator (statistical predictor) model and a weighted system approach.
-Further, the NECPA system allows for narrative input from the verifier.
-This input ensures each program is assessed based on a complete understanding, including potentially mitigating factors that could impact Accreditation.
-This publication also includes an extensive glossary which offers definition of research based key terms.
+The NECPA Standards Book defines the quality core standards of the National Early Childhood Program Accreditation system (NECPA) and should be used as a guide and resource by the field and by programs seeking NECPA accreditation.
+The NECPA system continues to be based upon a weighted system approach in the 2017 Standards Update.
+The system also allows for narrative input from the NECPA Verifier and program Director.
+This input ensures each program is assessed based on a complete understanding, including potentially mitigating factors that could impact accreditation.

 - The American Public Health Association/American Academy of Pediatrics National Health and Safety Performance Standards (APHA/AAP)